BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 ^^^^^^^^^^^^^

-The :guilabel:`Compute` menu includes the button to start a simulation and offers different options for the simulation.
+The :guilabel:`Compute` menu (:numref:`guiComputeMenu`) includes the button to start a simulation and offers different options for the simulation.

 .. _guiComputeMenu:
 .. figure:: pictures/gui-menu-compute.png